What is NASH81?

-Early-bird tickets to NASH81: Refine are now available!
+Day tickets to NASH81: Refine are still available!
 Click here for details.
-Prices are for quad occupancy.
-Early bird prices end Nov.
-1.

 NASH81 will be host to over two dozen workshops, panels and discussions headed by industry leaders, in addition to evening keynotes held throughout the conference.
 Attendees will also have the opportunity to schedule one-on-one meetings with their favourite editors.
 Come for your opportunity to listen, learn and meet the pros!

 Below are some of the 50+ speakers that will be at NASH81.
 Check back for more speaker announcements here and on our Twitter feed!